 TV doctor Hilary Jones blasts Government over ‘at risk of collapse’ NHS

-The GP said the health service is in crisis and warned it could be ‘finished’ if the Government does not act.
+The GP said the health service is in crisis and warned it could be ‘finished’ if ministers do not act.

 TV presenter Dr Hilary Jones has blasted the Prime Minister over his handling of the NHS, warning it is at risk of collapse.

-Speaking on ITV’s Good Morning Britain, the GP shared the experiences of “heartbroken” doctors on the frontline and said if the situation “doesn’t change very quickly, the NHS is finished.”
+Speaking on ITV’s Good Morning Britain, the GP shared the experiences of “heartbroken” frontline doctors and said if the situation “doesn’t change very quickly, the NHS is finished”.

 He referred to a group chat between 13,000 doctors who work on the front line and in primary care, saying: “There are thousands of these posts and I’ve just picked three of them here as examples and they are very worrying.